 Saint Lucia is part of the Caribbean’s Lesser Antilles and continually recognized as one of the leading wedding and honeymoon destinations worldwide, said Ayana Young, a spokesperson for the island.
 It’s also a great family vacation destination.

-The Mango Beach Inn, for instance, can see rates as low as $120 in August.
-Amenities include free WiFi, a buffet breakfast, ferry service and more.
+The Mango Beach Inn, for instance, can see rates as low as $90 in August.
+Amenities include free WiFi, a buffet breakfast, laundry service, ferry service and more.

 3. Phuket, Thailand